Outalb-Walid/Outalb-Walid/README.md

 - 🔭 I’m currently working on **on solving challenging software engineering problems.**

-- 🌱 I’m currently learning **Everything about software engineering and frameworks (Java development, web and mobile frameworks).**
+- 🌱 I’m currently learning **Everything about Software Engineering and Frameworks (Java development, web and mobile frameworks).**

 - 👯 I’m looking to collaborate on **pen-source projects and explore challenging opportunities.**